 Registration is on a first-come, first-served basis – we recommend you sign up soon and take advantage of early bird discounts for full payments made before March 1.

 The Community Teaching Garden (CTG) is a hands-on, adult beginner organic gardening course.
 Participants learn how to plant, cultivate, harvest, and preserve produce from their own plot and from shared garden space in a cooperative learning environment.
 The 22-week long course follows the rhythm of the growing season from May to October.
-The CTG course runs at two sites in Burlington and class is held twice a week at our garden site, at the Ethan Allen Homestead in Burlington.
+Class is held twice a week at our garden site, at the Ethan Allen Homestead in Burlington.

 What we offer

 - Weekly class instruction in a hands-on, cooperative and fun learning environment

 - Each student is assigned an 80 square foot individual plot to maintain throughout the course